Sampi: In other scripts

 Its pronunciation is uncertain, but it is transliterated as s.

 The Greek script was also adapted in Hellenistic times to write the Iranian language Bactrian, spoken in today's Afghanistan.
-Bactrian used an additional letter Ϸ, shaped like the later (unrelated) Germanic letter "thorn" (Þ), to denote its sh sound (š, [ʃ]).
+Bactrian used an additional letter "sho"(Ϸ), shaped like the later (unrelated) Germanic letter "thorn" (Þ), to denote its sh sound (š, [ʃ]).
 This letter, too, has been hypothesized to be a continuation of Greek sampi, and/or san.

-During the first millennium AD, several neighbouring languages whose alphabets were wholly or partly derived from the Greek adopted the structure of the Greek numeral system, and with it, some version or local replacement of sampi.
+During the first millennium AD, several neighboring languages whose alphabets were wholly or partly derived from the Greek adopted the structure of the Greek numeral system, and with it, some version or local replacement of sampi.